wdi-sf-march-2014/tictactoe/README.md

 - Don't use jQuery or the native DOM api, instead bind DOM elements the Angular way.
 - Please use Coffeescript.
 - Add the option to allow Ernie to play against the computer instead of Bert.
 The algorithm should be better than picking tiles randomly.
-- Here are the docs to get started with Firebase: https://www.firebase.com/how-it-works.html

 ##Suggested Implementation